top of page

 Angle Fly Preserve: An Early Victory

-One of the earliest achievements of the Somers Land Trust was the creation of Angle Fly Preserve.
+One of the earliest achievements of the Somers Land Trust was contributing to the creation of Angle Fly Preserve.
 In 2000, SLT helped bring the Open Space Funding Referendum to voters.
 Its passage enabled the Town of Somers to join the City of New York, Westchester County and the State of New York to purchase and protect the 654 acre property that otherwise would have been interlaced with roads and buildings.
-Once Angle Fly Preserve was established in 2006, the Somers Town Board named SLT as the stewards of the preserve, with the responsibility to develop and maintain it as a space for the community to enjoy passive recreation
+Once Angle Fly Preserve was established in 2006, the Somers Town Board named SLT as the stewards of the preserve, with the responsibility to develop and maintain it as a space for the community to enjoy passive recreation.
+Among SLT's accomplishments during it's 17-year stewardship, is the creation of an extensive and well-used trail system, restoration of the historic farm area and other natural habitats, and sponsorship of many scout projects that enhance visitors' experiences.

 Rhinoceros Creek: Our First Acquisition

-In 2017, Somers resident and dedicated Somers Land Trust supporter, Christine Beshar presented us with 115 acres of land now known as Rhinoceros Creek Reservation.
-When Christine sold her beloved Stone House, a Somers landmark, the Beshar family donated much of the surrounding land to SLT.
-Our mission was a natural fit with their wish to protect the land in perpituity for the enjoyment of the public.
+When Christine Beshar, a dedicated SLT supporter, sold her beloved Stone House in 2017, the family presented us with much of the land surrounding the Somers landmark.
+Those 115 acres are now known as Crane - Beshar Rhinoceros Creek Reservation.
+SLT's mission was a natural fit with the Beshars' wish to protect the land in perpetuity for the enjoyment of the public.
 The Stone House was built by Gerard Crane, one of Somers' 19th century menagerie owners.
-SLT named the property the Crane-Beshar Rhinoceros Creek Reservation to memorialize two families who have shaped the land and to celebrate its connection to Somers' unique circus history.
+SLT named the property to memorialize these two families who have shaped the land and also to celebrate its connection to Somers' unique circus history.

 A Deep Bench of Support

 The Somers Land Trust collaborates with local and national organizations such as the Westchester Land Trust, the Land Trust Alliance, Mianus River Gorge, and Teatown Lake Reservation.
 These partnerships bring a wide range of expertise to the Town of Somers.
-With the help of affiliated organizations, SLT developed a comprehensive management plan for Angle Fly Preserve, and won grants for biodiversity assessments, trail construction, invasive species removal, pavilion and signage construction, public programs, and other projects.
+With the help of affiliated organizations, SLT developed comprehensive management plans and won grants for biodiversity assessments, trail construction, invasive species removal, pavilion and signage construction, public programs, and other projects.

 Photos top to bottom: Monarch butterfly on butterfly weed, © Lauretta Jones, Volunteers working on native plant garden © Gail Simpson, Children exploring nature in AngleFly Brook © Gail Simpson, Bird survey at Rhinoceros Creek, © Donald Gambino, Rosey Van Wart presenting scout projects ©Gail Simpson.